OriginQ/pyQPanda-Toturial/source/index.rst

 ..
-QPanda 2 documentation master file, created by sphinx-quickstart on Tue Jan 22 14:31:31 2019.
+PyQPanda documentation master file, created by sphinx-quickstart on Tue Jan 22 14:31:31 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-QPanda 2
+PyQPanda
 ====================================
 |build-status|